Prepare for uncertainty but watch for opportunities.

 Moreover, jewelers should remain aggressive in their marketing efforts to make up the lost volume, cites Fruchtman.
 Review all sales and budgets and make any necessary tweaks.
 Examine inventory and what will be needed for Q4 selling and beyond.
 Look at marketing and messaging and be sure to include affordable price points, and more emotional and “kindness” campaigns in the mix.

-Planning is key for a successful fourth quarter this year.
+Plan for Success Planning is key for a successful fourth quarter this year.
 That was the main message conveyed by many manufacturers and brands exhibiting early June at the 30th edition of JCK Las Vegas in The Plumb Club.

 “Most places have had labor shortages that affect production and shipping.
 We’re working hard to keep our bestsellers in stock and ready to ship, especially items in this year’s flyer,” says Theresa Namie, merchandise manager for the manufacturer, Ostbye.
 “Many retailers worry about the price of gold and diamonds, but the market is not determining the buying strategy much anymore, as customers are still willing to buy fine jewelry.
 We need to be ready for them.”